lovestar520/ui-components/README.md

 # ui-components
-npm for web ui components
+it is a react npm package for web ui components